Exposing Barriers to Flexibility Aggregation in Unbalanced Distribution Networks: Case Studies

 \subsection{Case Study: Illustrative 5-bus System}

-To illustrate the principles of flexibility services estimation considering phase unbalance, a simple network with 5 buses is constructed, visualised in Fig.~\ref{Fig: new 5-bus scheme}.
+To illustrate the principles of flexibility services estimation considering phase unbalance, a simple network with 5 buses is constructed (see Fig.~\ref{Fig: new 5-bus scheme}).
 The network has four loads and one flexibility provider.
-Each load has connections to three phases, which enables to simulate balanced network operation or to create phase unbalance due to uneven allocation of single-phase loads.\footnote{In this work, it is assumed that a three-phase balanced voltage source is connected to the primary substation, representing power supply from a medium voltage or high voltage network.
-That is, the voltage of the source is set to 1.0 p.u. for each phase.
-The inclusion of unbalanced power supply sources is left for future research.} The flexible unit also has connections to all phases and therefore can be used to simulate balanced or unbalanced flexible power output.
+Each load has connections to three phases, which enables to simulate balanced network operation or to create phase unbalance due to uneven allocation of single-phase loads.
+The flexible unit also has connections to all phases and therefore can be used to simulate balanced or unbalanced flexible power output.

-Specifically, the following network conditions are considered in simulations for this case study: \begin{itemize} \item Balanced network: All loads are equal to 5 kW and are perfectly balanced, that is, $P_{d,i,\phi} = 5.0$ $\forall i \in \mathcal{N}, \phi \in \{a,b,c\}$.
-The load power factor is assumed to be constant and equals 0.91. \item Unbalanced network: Load L2 has different active power consumption per phase, \{7.0, 4.5, 3.5\} kW, with a power factor of 0.91.
-All other loads are equal to 5 kW and are perfectly balanced. \item Balanced flexibility: The flexible unit is a three-phase device producing the same flexible power output per each phase, with limits ±8 kW and ±8 kVAr, that is, $P_{f,\phi} \in [-8.0,8.0],$ $Q_{f,\phi} \in [-8.0,8.0]$ $ \forall \phi \in \{a,b,c\},$ $P_{f,\{a\}}=P_{f,\{b\}}=P_{f,\{c\}},$ $Q_{f,\{a\}}=Q_{f,\{b\}}=Q_{f,\{c\}}$. \item Unbalanced flexibility: Three independent single-phase flexible units are connected at bus 3.
+The following network conditions are considered in simulations for this case study: \begin{itemize} \item \textit{Balanced network}: all loads are equal to 5 kW and are perfectly balanced, that is, $P_{d,i,\phi} = 5.0$ $\forall i \in \mathcal{N}, \phi \in \{a,b,c\}$.
+The load power factor is assumed to be constant and equals 0.91. \item \textit{Unbalanced network}: load L2 has different active power consumption per phase, \{7.0, 4.5, 3.5\} kW, with a power factor of 0.91.
+All other loads are equal to 5 kW and are perfectly balanced. \item \textit{Balanced flexibility}: the flexible unit is a three-phase device producing the same flexible power output per each phase, with limits ±8 kW and ±8 kVAr, that is, $P_{f,\phi} \in [-8.0,8.0],$ $Q_{f,\phi} \in [-8.0,8.0]$ $ \forall \phi \in \{a,b,c\},$ $P_{f,\{a\}}=P_{f,\{b\}}=P_{f,\{c\}},$ $Q_{f,\{a\}}=Q_{f,\{b\}}=Q_{f,\{c\}}$. \item \textit{Unbalanced flexibility}: three independent single-phase flexible units are connected at bus 3.
 These units can have different active and reactive power outputs (with limits ±8 kW and ±8 kVAr), thus providing unbalanced flexibility. \end{itemize}